Opouri River

 The Opouri River is a river of the Marlborough Region of New Zealand's South Island.
 It flows generally west from its sources in the Bull Range, a coastal ridge overlooking the Marlborough Sounds, joining with the Rai River 15 km west of Havelock.

-The New Zealand Ministry for Culture and Heritage gives a translation of "place of sadness" for Ōpōuri.
+The New Zealand Ministry for Culture and Heritage offers translation of the river's name in Māori as a "place of sadness".